 Other credits include: Cover Despina/Chorus in “Cosi fan tutte” for Opéra de Baugé, where she was also a recipient of the Gil Rodriguez Scholarship for outstanding contribution to the 2015 Operatic Season, Cover Galatea/Chorus in “Acis and Galatea” for Hurn Court Opera, Laurie in “The Tender Land” and Wife of Chao/Soprano Actor in “A Night At The Chinese Opera”, both as part of Trinity Laban’s Opera Scenes.

-As a soloist, Hope has sung Mozart's and Fauré's "Requiem"s, both with the Corsley Festival Orchestra, as well as Vivaldi's "Gloria," and recently performed the soprano solo at the world premiere of Paul Carr's "Gloria" as well as the Soprano Solo in Handel's "Messiah," both for the English Arts Chorale.
+As a soloist, Hope has sung Mozart's and Fauré's "Requiem"s, both with the Corsley Festival Orchestra, as well as Vivaldi's "Gloria," and performed the soprano solo at the world premiere of Paul Carr's "Gloria" as well as the Soprano Solo in Handel's "Messiah," both for the English Arts Chorale.
 In December of 2019, she performed the Soprano Solo at live screenings of Howard Blake's "The Snowman" in the Great Hall of The British Museum and performed in St Paul's Church, Covent Garden, both with The Concordia Foundation.